Resonance $X(4630)$: Summing up

 Our result for the full width $\Gamma $ of the tetraquark $X$ is in a very nice agreement with $\Gamma _{\exp }=(174\pm 27_{-73}^{+134})~\mathrm{MeV}$ found by the LHCb collaboration.

 But by drawing such conclusions, we take into account that both theoretical and experimental information on the full with of $X(4630)$ suffers from errors.
 The uncertainties are large in the case of \ $\Gamma _{\exp }$ which limit credibility of conclusions that are based on these data.
-Experimental errors make also difficult detailed comparisons and choices between existing theoretical models for $X(4630)$.
+Experimental errors also make it difficult to obtain detailed comparisons and choices between existing theoretical models for $X(4630)$.
 In this sense, more precise measurements of $\Gamma _{\exp }$ are required.

 From another side, our present result can be further refined by including into analysis other decay modes of $X$.
 There are a few processes which contribute to the full width of the tetraquark $X$.
 Thus, decays to meson pairs $D_{s}^{\ast \pm }D_{s0}(2317)^{\mp }$ and $D_{s}^{\pm }D_{s1}(2460)^{\mp }$ are among kinematically allowed channels of $X$ .
 These processes belong to $\mathrm{V\rightarrow V+S}$ and $\mathrm{ V\rightarrow PS+AV}$ type $S$-wave decay modes of $X$, respectively.
 Their partial widths are determined by the expression Eq.\ (\ref{eq:DW4}) with relevant strong coupling.
 To make crude estimates for partial widths of these decays, we may assume that strong couplings at corresponding tetraquark-meson-meson vertices are a same order of $g_{3}$ ($|g_{4}|$).
-Then widths of these modes are suppressed relative to decays $X\rightarrow \chi _{1c}\eta ^{(\prime )}$, because the factor $\Lambda =m_{\ast }^{2}$ $\lambda \left( 3+2\lambda ^{2}/m_{\ast }^{2}\right) /24\pi $ ($m_{\ast }$ is a mass of a heaviest final meson) is smaller for two final-state mesons of approximately equal mass than in the case of light and heavy mesons.
-For instance, in the decay $X\rightarrow \chi _{1c}\eta $ it is equal to $ \Lambda \approx 0.44$, while we find $\Lambda \approx 0.17$ for the process $ X\rightarrow D_{s}^{-}D_{s1}(2460)^{+}$. \ But these decay channels, in total, may compensate a $15~\mathrm{MeV}$ gap between $\Gamma _{\exp }$ and $ \Gamma $.
+Then widths of these modes are suppressed relative to decays $X\rightarrow \chi _{1c}\eta ^{(\prime )}$, because the factor $\Lambda =m_{\ast }^{2}$ $ \lambda \left( 3+2\lambda ^{2}/m_{\ast }^{2}\right) /24\pi $ ($m_{\ast }$ is a mass of a heaviest final meson) is smaller for two final-state mesons of approximately equal mass than in the case of light and heavy mesons.
+For instance, in the decay $X\rightarrow \chi _{1c}\eta $ it is equal to $ \Lambda \approx 0.44$, while we find $\Lambda \approx 0.17$ for the process $ X\rightarrow D_{s}^{-}D_{s1}(2460)^{+}$.
+But these decay channels, in total, may compensate a $15~\mathrm{MeV}$ gap between $\Gamma _{\exp }$ and $\Gamma $.